ml4ai/automates/documentation/reports/m1_architecture_report/machine_reading.md

 system) and the World Modeler's program (with the [Eidos](https://github.com/clulab/eidos/) system).

+#### Extracting equation and variable descriptions
+In addition to contextual information, the team will also focus on extracting the descriptions of model-relevant equations and their variables found in the scientific literature which typically occur in the immediate vicinity of the presentation of the equations themselves.
+However, during the conversion from pdf to text, information about the original _location_ of a given span of text is lost.
+For this reason, in order to extract these descriptions, the team will first implement a component which identification of the regions of interest in the academic documents.

+Specifically, using the bounding box found for a given equation (Section `TODO`), the team will expand it to get the text surrounding the equation.
+Additionally, the pdf can be converted to text in layout-preserving mode (using [Poppler's pdf2text](https://poppler.freedesktop.org/)), which will allow the team to locate the equation identifier and therefore the the text around it.

-This component is required for the identification of the regions of interest in academic documents, as well as the extraction of entities and relations required for the grounding the models built by other components of our system.
+, as well as the extraction of entities and relations required for the grounding the models built by other components of our system.

 This component is divided in two submodules: (A) in charge of the acquisition of